Gotamantium-Core/C-Lab/README.md

 | 3.  | string comparison    | (int StringCompare(char* s1, char* s2)) |
 | 4.  | string concatenation | (void StringConcat(char* s1, char* s2)) |

-30. Write a program to find the 2nd largest in an array of integers using a command line argument (pointers)
+30. Write a program to find the 2nd largest in an array of integers using a command line argument

 ### Cycle 6
 ##### File Handling